 If you’ve never had a Thai massage in Thailand, then you are missing out on so much!
 A one-hour massage starts from as little as $8 in some spas.
 There are several spas spread across every single street in Bangkok.
 Avoid getting massages in your hotel, because they are usually over-priced.
 The best massages I ever get were the $10 ones in random spas in the city.

-Cool Cafes in Bangkok
+Explore the Cool Cafes in Bangkok

 Related article: The Best Cities in Thailand for Culture Lovers

-Day Trips from Bangkok
+Take Incredible Day Trips from Bangkok

 A really interesting day trip is a visit to Ayutthaya Temples, which is about 1.5 hours from Bangkok by car.
-These temples are a completely different style than the ones you see in the city center are considered the ancient capital of Siam.
+These temples are a completely different style than the ones you see in the city center and are considered the ancient capital of Siam.
 You will need a half-day at least to visit all of them and you can also use a train or bus to get there.

 Travel Tips for Visiting Thailand for the First Time

 1. Tours: Don’t book any tours online.
-You have several tour companies spread all of the city or even the airport and you can book tours when you get there.
+You have several tour companies spread all over the city or even the airport and you can book tours when you get there.
 Online prices are much more expensive and you can negotiate with tour companies on the spot, especially if you have a big group.

-2. Safety: Take care of your belongings when walking on the streets or night markets.
+2. Safety: Take care of your belongings when walking on the streets or at night markets.
 There are so many pickpockets around.
 Don’t carry large amounts of cash or your passport.